top of page

 • “They would want you to be happy.”

-Attending a funeral service of any kind is never easy, but just knowing how to properly conduct ourselves during this difficult time can help us to better show our support, love, and respect to those in need.
+Attending a funeral service of any kind is never easy, but knowing proper funeral etiquette can help us to better show our love, support, and respect to those in need.

 Author’s Bio